-Savvy companies recognize they don’t always have to spend large sums on customer research.
+Savvy companies recognize they don’t always have to spend large sums on customer research and to invest in a customer experience dashboard.
 Many can use social media tools to monitor behaviors of the relevant players in this ecosystem.

 Consumers will trust complete strangers more than most brands; as a result, it’s important to find ways to provide helpful content.
 While it’s important to provide useful information about your product or service, think about content that might help their journey before, during and after they purchase your product or service.

 Many marketers devote a great deal of content and resources attracting consumers; however, many neglect the post-purchase phase.
 Studies have shown that post purchase behavior is highly correlated to ongoing satisfaction with a brand.